cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 It is interesting to note that in both Sierra code and Casm code, the `not_inlined` function will be called and executed before the body of the `inlined` function, even though the Cairo program executes `inlined() + not_inlined()`.

-> The Casm code of our program clearly shows that there is a function call for the `non_inlined` function, while the `inlined` function is correctly inlined.
+> The Casm code of our program clearly shows that there is a function call for the `not_inlined` function, while the `inlined` function is correctly inlined.

 ## Additional Optimizations